devCrossNet/quaire/README.md

 # Why the name?

 Because I needed one and `questionnaire` is terrible to type.
+Let me know if you have a better one!

 # What use-case does it try to solve?